pivotal/docs-tap/tap-gui/plugins/api-docs.hbs.md

 ## <a id='create-project'></a> Create a new API entry

+### <a id='create-project'></a> Manually

-To create a new API entity, you must follow the same steps as if you were registering any other software catalog entity:
+To manually create a new API entity, you must follow the same steps as if you were registering any other software catalog entity:

 1. Click the **Home** icon located on the left-side navigation bar to access the home page of Tanzu Application Platform GUI.